 The good news is that refunds are going through, it just may take a bit longer than expected.

 No one truly knows the answer to this question.

-Royal Caribbean has said it currently plans to resume operations in some capacity on August 1, 2020, but that date is subject to change and many expect that date to slip.
+Royal Caribbean has said it currently plans to resume operations in some capacity in June 2021, but that date is subject to change and many expect that date to slip.

 The bottom line is, Royal Caribbean will start cruising again when it is safe to do so, and proper procedures and policies are in place to keep guests and crew healthy and safe.
 Moreover, continued disruptions to travel and port operations in various regions may result in further suspensions.

 Royal Caribbean indicated it is working with the Centers for Disease Control and Prevention, global public health authorities and national and local governments to enhance measures to protect the health, safety and security of guests, crew and the communities visited when we are out of service and once operations resume.